jmgrady/rpi23-gen-image/README.md

 ## Introduction

-`rpi23-gen-image.sh` is an Debian Linux bootstrapping shell script for generating Debian OS images for Raspberry Pi 2 (RPi2, 32 bit) and Raspberry Pi 3 (RPi3, 64 bit) computers.
+`rpi23-gen-image.sh` is an Debian/Ubuntu Linux bootstrapping shell script for generating Debian/Ubuntu OS images for Raspberry Pi 2 (RPi2, 32 bit) and Raspberry Pi 3 (RPi3, 64 bit) computers.

+*Note by Jim Grady:*

+This is a fork of the original project by github user "michaelfranzl" which is a fork of another project.
+His notes are below.
+This fork adds a few changes to allow:
+ - building an image with Ubuntu.
+This has only been tested on a Raspberry Pi 3B at this point.
+ - adds an install-image.sh script to do all the manual steps for copying the resulting image to a microSD card.
+See the section *Install the system on a SD card*
+ - adds a few top-level scripts (stretch-rpi3.sh and xenial-rpi3.sh) to build some common configurations that I use.

+ **Note:**
+ When running the script to build the xenial image, the script could not locate the deb packages for i2c-tools, rng-tools, hostapd, or dnsmasq.
+Once the image is built, apt-get can be used to install the packages without any problems.
+Building a Debian image does not have this problem.
+Once I have found and resolved the issue, I will remove this message.

 *Note by Michael Franzl:*